Julien-G-Man/broadmail/docs/api/routes.md

 ## Webhooks

 ### `POST /webhooks/resend`
 Inbound from Resend's webhook system.
-Verified via `svix` signature.
+Verified via `svix` signature. **Returns 503** if `RESEND_WEBHOOK_SECRET` is not configured — the endpoint rejects all requests rather than accepting unverified payloads.

 Configure in Resend dashboard: `https://your-backend/webhooks/resend`